mindmotivate/HashiCorp_Terraform/Tale_of_two_regions.md

-# Tale Of Two Regions
+# Tale Of Two Regions Part 1

 > This project will require us to create a 2-region AWS deployment<br>The first region we will outline is Oregon (us-west-1)